Fa1sal-ali/alita_ai/README.md

     4. Ask how is the bot feeling "How are you/How are you doing".
     5. Express your love to the bot to get a funny response "I love you".
     6. Ask some simple maths questions.
+    7. Ask the time, day, month or year